JohnnyBoiTime/Spotty/README.md

 A music storage system where you can store and play music.
-Still being worked on.
 Original name was spotty, but changed to Jammi.

 Originally in javascript, started re-writing into typescript in 7/18/2024 and